arnauddesombre/MaxIt/README.md

 MaxIt's Artificial Intelligence is a Monte-Carlo, and the software uses parallel threading for maximum efficiency

 Initially, MaxIt is a DOS game.
 One of the only documentation available is located at http://www.craigcolvin.com/Moosesoftware/maxit_rules.html

-This version of MaxIt implements MaxIt (the winner has the highest score), MinIt (the winner has the lowest score0, and ZeroIt (the winner has the smallest score in absolute value.
+This version of MaxIt implements MaxIt (the winner has the highest score), MinIt (the winner has the lowest score), and ZeroIt (the winner has the smallest score in absolute value).
+Although a player's greedy strategy is more or less optimal, it is far from the case for MaxIt so this game is actually challenging.